 Pursuant to IFRIC 12, when the operator has an unconditional right to receive cash or other financial assets from the grantor in remuneration for concession services, the financial asset model applies.

-In this context, the infrastructure managed under these contracts cannot be recorded in assets of the operator as property, plant and equipment, but are recorded as financial assets.
+In this context, the infrastructure managed under these contracts cannot be recorded in assets of the operator as property, plant and equipment, but is recorded as a financial asset.
 During the construction phase, the financial asset is recorded as a contract asset.
-During the construction phase, a financial receivable is recognised in the Statement of Financial Position and revenue in the Statement of Comprehensive Income.
+During the construction phase revenue is recognised in the Statement of Comprehensive Income.
 The stage of completion of works was determined as the percentage of cost incurred up until the end of the reporting period relative to the total estimated cost (cost-to-cost method).